 For something a little bit different, consider adding a visit to one of the local plantations to your Nashville itinerary.
 Belle Meade Plantation is less than 20 minutes from downtown and shows an important aspect of the city’s history and culture.

-Belle Meade is a beautiful stop and a popular local wedding venue, but the real reason to visit here is tour of the mansion and grounds.
-Once home to the wealthiest family in Nashville, the estate spanned over 5400 acres in the late 19th century.
-The tour tells the story of the illustrious Harding family who were among Nashville’s elite alongside snippets of the stories of the enslaved people who lived and worked there.
+Once home to the wealthiest family in Nashville, the Belle Meade spanned over 5400 acres in the late 19th century.
+The tour tells the story of the Harding family who were among Nashville’s elite alongside stories of the enslaved people who lived and worked there.

 Another pretty place to visit on your Nashville getaway is Cheekwood Estate & Gardens just 2 miles from Belle Meade.
 With 12 cultivated gardens and a walking trail, it’s a beautiful spot to spend a little time outside.
 The estate’s art galleries exhibit works from its extensive permanent collection of art, sculpture, and artifacts from around the world.